 Check the wording around ‘close relatives’ in your policy documentation.
 Different insurance providers can have different definitions, but they will normally refer to a member of your immediate family.
 For example, if there was a death in your family and you had to cancel a trip, you may not be covered by your travel insurance if it’s not the death of an immediate relative.

 Not telling your insurance provider about a change in your circumstances could invalidate your policy.
 Remember to notify them of any change of address, modifications to your car, additions to your home etc… Any details that are relevant to your specific policy should be kept up-to-date.

 Independent financial research company Defaqto has found that around 28% of family travel insurance policies don’t cover children who live with an ex partner.

 Most travel insurance providers will insure your children and step-children as long as they live at the same address as you.
 However, if you take children on holiday who normally live with an ex-partner they might not be covered.
 Some travel insurance companies only consider them family if they are living with you at your address permanently.

 Doing your home work

-If you start working from home, don’t assume that your standard home insurance policy will be sufficient protection.
+If you start working from home, don’t assume a standard policy will provide sufficient protection.
 You may have valuable business equipment or want to cover the risk of business interruption if your home gets damaged.
 If you’re using your home for business purposes – you may even invalidate your existing home insurance policy.
-Speak to your insurance provider, as they may be able to extend your cover to protect your business needs.
+Speak to your insurer, as they may be able to extend your cover to protect your business needs.
 A specialist business insurance policy might also be worth considering.